How to Find a Therapist in Philadelphia

 Answer: Ask your therapist about their approach to treatment (also known as ‘theoretical orientation’).

-Anyone who tells you that one approach is better than the rest is full of you-know-what (let’s keep this blog SFW).
-And although certain research studies promote the efficacy of one type of treatment over another, the bottom line is that there is adequate research support out there for all of the treatments described above.
+Although certain research studies promote the efficacy of one type of treatment over another, the bottom line is that there is adequate research support out there for all of the treatments described above.

 the more important thing you should keep in mind is HOW your prospective therapist describes his or her approach.
 That will tell you much more about what it would be like to work with him or her than any content shared.

 Answer: Although fit is most important, training does matter.